 None the less, the FuelBelt wins big for me because of its very comfortable design.

-Balega Hidden Comfort Socks – I know some people will argue the importance of choosing the right socks for running.
+Balega Hidden Comfort Socks – I know some people will argue about the importance of choosing the right socks for running.
 But I’ve never been super picky.

 Until I met Balega.